LukeWoodward/SplitsBrowser/README.md

 are a number of issues with the way this works:

 * You need to install Java for the SplitsBrowser Java applet to work.
-No such requirement is true for SplitsBrowser.HTML5 - all you need is a modern web browser.
+No such requirement is true for SplitsBrowser - all you need is a modern web browser.

 * You also need to keep Java updated.
 Some browsers can refuse to run the applet if Java on your computer is out of date.